John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 You may ignore any warning about requiring the Developer Mode for Windows.
+This is required if you want to publish your application in the Windows Store, which we will not be doing here.